YangTh599/list-comprehension/before-after-list-comprehension-examples.md

 ### Summary of Differences:

-- **Using `for` loops** requires more lines of code, as you manually create and then add items to your list.
+- **Using `for` loops** requires you to write more code, since you are manually creating and then adding items to your list.
-- **List comprehension** streamlines the process of creating and adding items to a list into a single line of code, making your code easier to read and maintain.
+- **List comprehension** uses a single line of code to create a list and add items to it, making your code easier to read and maintain.
 It's especially helpful when you just need to create or modify lists based on some condition or math operation.